Four-Score/Confidential-Copilot/docs/Auth/auth.md

 ### Key Functions:

 - `initializeAuth`: Checks for an existing session on app load and sets up a Supabase listener (`onAuthStateChange`) that automatically updates user/session state and crucially clears the `decryptedSymmetricKey` from memory on logout.
+Also checks session storage for persisted symmetric keys.

 - `signup`: Handles Supabase user registration.
 Client-side: generates salt, main symmetric key, recovery key string.
 Derives password & recovery wrapping keys.
 Encrypts the symmetric key twice (once with password key, once with recovery key).
 Returns encrypted data, salt, the plaintext recovery key string (for the user to save), and the raw generated symmetric `CryptoKey` object.

 - `storeGeneratedKeys`: Takes the encrypted keys/salt/IVs **and the raw symmetric `CryptoKey`** from signup (after user confirmation).
 Saves the encrypted data to the `user_keys` table in Supabase.
-Crucially, it also immediately sets the provided raw symmetric `CryptoKey` into the `decryptedSymmetricKey` state in memory.
+Crucially, it also immediately sets the provided raw symmetric `CryptoKey` into the `decryptedSymmetricKey` state in memory and saves it to session storage.
 Initializes the Key Management Service with the newly generated DCPE keys.

 - `login`: Handles Supabase password authentication.
 Fetches the user's salt, password-encrypted key, and IV from the database.
-Client-side: re-derives the password wrapping key, decrypts the symmetric key, and stores the resulting `CryptoKey` in the `decryptedSymmetricKey` state (memory).
+Client-side: re-derives the password wrapping key, decrypts the symmetric key, and stores the resulting `CryptoKey` in the `decryptedSymmetricKey` state (memory) and session storage.
 Initializes the Key Management Service which then loads the user's encrypted DCPE keys from the database or localStorage.

 - `logout`: Calls Supabase sign out.
+Clears the session key from session storage.
 Relies on the `onAuthStateChange` listener to clear the user, session, and `decryptedSymmetricKey` state.
 The Key Management Service is also cleared.

+- `checkSessionStorage`: Checks session storage for a saved symmetric key and initializes the Key Management Service if found.

+- `recoverKeyFromSession`: Attempts to recover the symmetric key from session storage when opening a new tab.

+- `recoverWithPassword`: Prompts the user for their password to decrypt the symmetric key when it's not found in memory or session storage.

 - `recoverWithKey`: (Assumes necessary encrypted data/salt is pre-fetched securely).
-Client-side: Takes the user-entered recovery key string and the fetched data, derives the recovery wrapping key, decrypts the symmetric key, and stores it in memory (`decryptedSymmetricKey`), enabling a password reset.
+Client-side: Takes the user-entered recovery key string and the fetched data, derives the recovery wrapping key, decrypts the symmetric key, and stores it in memory (`decryptedSymmetricKey`) and session storage, enabling a password reset.
 Initializes the Key Management Service with the recovered key.

 - `resetPasswordAndUpdateKeys`: (Requires `decryptedSymmetricKey` in memory).
 Updates the password in Supabase Auth.
 Client-side: Fetches the existing salt, derives a new wrapping key from the new password + existing salt, re-encrypts the symmetric key (from memory) using this new key.
 Updates only the password-related encrypted key (`enc_key_pw`) and IV (`iv_pw`) in the database, leaving the salt and recovery key data unchanged.
 Optionally updates the in-memory key for consistency.
+Updates the key in session storage.

 - Security: Ensures Supabase (or any server-side actor) cannot access the user's decrypted symmetric key, as the decryption password/recovery key is never sent to the server, and decryption happens only in the browser.
-The key is available in memory immediately after signup completion or successful login/recovery.
+The key is available in memory immediately after signup completion or successful login/recovery, and persisted securely in session storage.

 # File Breakdown: src/services/keyManagement/KeyManagementService.ts